Zoe-creator/Calendar/README.md

 ```

 ## Change Log
-display weather, and its location.
+display weather, and its location. allow user to find out weather by searching zip code